Ministry of External Affairs (India): Development Partnership Administration

 Development Partnership Administration (DPA) is an agency under the Ministry of External Affairs formed in 2013 to increase its strategic footprint and for the effective execution of projects with professionals from diverse backgrounds.
 India has an elaborate project portfolio in its neighbourhood, including Bhutan, Nepal, Afghanistan, Maldives, Sri Lanka, and Bangladesh, as well as Africa and Latin America.
 It is headed by Sujata Mehta, one of India's foremost diplomats and former Indian representative to the UN Conference on Disarmament, Geneva.
 Mehta is Special Secretary in the MEA.
 According to OECD estimates, 2019 official development assistance from India increased to US$1.6 billion.

 Location

-The office of the Ministry is located in the South Block building which also contains the Prime Minister's office and Ministry of Defence.
-Other offices are located in Jawaharlal Nehru Bhawan, Shastri Bhawan, Patiala House, and ISIL Building.
+The majority of the offices of the Ministry are located in the Jawaharlal Nehru Bhawan at Janpath Road.
+Other offices are located at Kartavya Bhawan-3, Sushma Swaraj Bhawan at Chanakyapuri, Shastri Bhawan, Patiala House, and the ISIL Building.

 Parliamentary Standing Committee

 Parliamentary Standing Committee on External Affairs is mandated with the task of the legislative oversight of the Ministry of External Affairs.

 In March 2023, the committee in its Demand for Grants (2023–24) report, criticized the ministry for being "most short-staffed" and under-budgeted.
 The committee highlighted that The total strength of 4,888 is distributed across different cadres of the Ministry such as the Indian Foreign Service (IFS), IFS General Cadre, IFS Group B, Stenographers Cadre, Interpreters Cadre, Legal and Treaties Cadre, among others.
 The cadre strength of Indian Foreign Service Officers is only 1,011, just 22.5 percent of the total strength.
 Out of IFS 'A' cadre, 667 are posted at the Missions abroad and 334 are manning the headquarters in Delhi, which currently has 57 divisions.
 The committee also highlighted that the ministry “remains one amongst the least funded central ministries” as its actual annual spending has been around 0.4% of the total budgetary allocation of the government since 2020–21.